justindclegg/SMS-Messaging-App/README.md

-# Web and Twilio powered SMS Messages app
+# Web and Twilio powered SMS Messaging app

 This is an implementation of an SMS based Messaging app that you can use with a [Twilio](https://twilio.com) number.